Salesforce Add-On

 How to trigger a Salesforce feed in a Gravity Flow step?

-Install and set up the add-on
+1. Install and set up the add-on

-Create a feed for Salesforce with one of your forms.
+2. Create a feed for Salesforce with one of your forms.

-Add a new step to your workflow and select the Salesforce step type.
+3. Add a new step to your workflow and select the Salesforce step type.

-Select a Feed
+4. Select a Feed.

-In the Feed setting, select the Salesforce feed that you would like the step to execute.
+5. In the Feed setting, select the Salesforce feed that you would like the step to execute.

-Response Mapping settings
+Response Mapping Settings

-- Set the Response Header Mapping setting to ‘Select Fields’ to define which headers you wish to map from the response headers into the entry.
-In the table that is then available:
+Set the Response Header Mapping setting to ‘Select Fields’ to define which headers you wish to map from the response headers into the entry.

-– The Field column value would identify which field you want to map that header into. - Set the Response Body Mapping setting to ‘Select Fields’ to define which part of the JSON response object you want to map into the entry.
-In the table that is then available:
+Set the Response Body Mapping setting to ‘Select Fields’ to define which part of the JSON response object you want to map into the entry.

-– The Key column value is based on the JSON which Salesforce would provide.
-If the particular response returns a complex JSON object within a key, then you can use a backslash to drill down into the values such as translations\0\text.
+• The Key column value is based on the JSON Salesforce provides.
+If the response returns a complex JSON object within a key, you can use a backslash to drill down into the values, such as: translations\0\text

-Next Step settings
+Next Step Settings

 You can use the Next Step settings to define which step the workflow should proceed to depending on the response type that Salesforce provides: